SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-182-0-ignore-case-on-username-login.md

 ticket: MTM-55565
 version: 10.20.182.0
 ---
-The new solution has been introduced to simplify the login process, enabling tenant administrators to activate the option of allowing users to log in with case-insensitive usernames or aliases.
+To simplify the login process, tenant administrators can now activate an option which allows users to log in with case-insensitive usernames or aliases.